Despite Market Conditions, HR Digital Transformation is Still Happening

 - Applicant tracking system (ATS) used to post job openings, screen resumes, and generate interview requests for potential candidates.
 Other features may include automated resume ranking, pre-screening questions and response tracking, and multilingual capabilities.

-- Candidate relationship management: allows recruiters to maintain a pool of passive candidates that can be brought in for consideration on short notice.
+- Candidate relationship management: allows recruiters to maintain a pool of passive candidates that can be considered on short notice.

 - Employee referral software: allows HR to collect recommendations from current employees about potential and current candidates.